Vicchang/RayarkTutorial/PresentationWeek2.md

       }
   }
   ```
-        If you use VS debug to check the m_A and m_B, you would find that both of them point to the same address.
+  * Note: If you use VS debug to check the m_A and m_B, you would find that both of them point to the same address.
 Note that the address of m_A in stack is 0x00000075e078e0e0, while address of m_B is 0x00000075e078e0e8.
 Both of them point to 2088014197656(0x000001e627583398).

   ![Value Type vs Reference Type](https://github.com/Vicchang/RayarkTutorial/blob/master/ReferenceDebugging.jpg)

     Here is what it looks like in memory.

   ![Value Type vs Reference Type](https://github.com/Vicchang/RayarkTutorial/blob/master/ReferenceTypeDiagram.jpg)